-TRYAGAIN The method failed because it is temporarily unavailable.
+TRYAGAIN The method failed because it was temporarily unavailable.
 For example, a file may be locked or a server overloaded.
 Default action is continue.

-Values for action are
+action Values for action are as follows:

 return Returns to the calling routine with or without a value.